crystal-data/num.cr/NUMPY_COMPARISON.md

-# Numpy, compared with Bottle
+# Numpy, compared with Num.cr

 This is a collection of many common exercises in `numpy`, mirrored in `crystal`